kyma-project/community/docs/kyma-release-notes/2023-08-24-release-notes-2.17.1.md

 ## Application Connector

-In this release, we improved the applications caching in the Central Application Connectivity Validator.
+In this release, we have improved the applications caching in the Central Application Connectivity Validator.